-The following Environment guidance note Produced in partnership with Paul Dight of Addleshaw Goddard provides comprehensive and up to date legal information covering:
+The following Energy practice note Produced in partnership with Paul Dight of Addleshaw Goddard provides comprehensive and up to date legal information covering:

 This Practice Note forms part of our suite of detailed guidance on the main terms of the standard form Contracts for Difference (CfD) contracts, issued to renewable electricity generators pursuant to the CfD allocation rounds held to date.
 The focus of this Practice Note is the terms of the CfD contract relevant to the period from CfD signature to the point at which the project is commissioned, and begins to be paid under the CfD.
 Our other relevant Practice Notes include: